Last Updated on

 Things to know about Staying in Hostels

 Mixed Dorms are mixed gender dorms.
-They are usually crowded and the cheapest option in the hostel.
+They are usually crowded and the cheapest option when staying in a hostel.
 Female solo travelers may feel uncomfortable and you will need to go to the bathroom to change.
 Some men might only wear their underwear to bed.

 Private rooms offer privacy, more safety for belongings and sometimes, they even have a private bathroom.
 They are more expensive than the dorm rooms, but cheaper than a hotel room.

-Due to the shared spaces, hostels are sociable places and a great way to meet other travelers and find travel partners.
-Some hostels have group activities or nightly events to participate in, where you can meet others.
+Due to the shared spaces, staying in hostels tend to be sociable places .
+They are a great way to meet other travelers and to find travel buddies for shared activities.
+Some hostels have group activities, nightly events or beer night which you can participate in, where you can meet and mingle with other travelers.